-General Skilled Migration (GSM) processing centres allocate applications in accordance with priority processing arrangements; and to meet the Migration Programme planning levels set by the government.
+General Skilled Migration (GSM) processing centres allocate applications in accordance with priority processing arrangements; and to meet the Migration Program planning levels set by the Australian Government.

 Achieving a faster visa decision

 Most 'complete' applications are finalised within three months of lodgement.
 Incomplete applications are less likely to be finalised within three months of lodgement because additional documentation might be required before the application can be finalised.